HyprCandy/hyprcandyinstall/README.md

 [INFO] 🎨 Font, Icon And Cursor Theming:

-• Open the application-finder with SUPER + A and search for GTK Settings application
+• Open the application-finder with "SUPER + A" and search for GTK Settings application

 • Prefered font to set through nwg-look is JetBrainsMono Nerd Font Propo Regular at size 10